|Let me preface this by saying that none of this

 Most people do a round of vaccinations and worming in the spring.
 Often it is all given at once and the horse's body takes a hit as the total immune system is temporarily suppressed by the vaccines.
 Not to mention the addition of the chemical toxins in vaccines.
 So I suggest that if you insist on routine vaccinating/worming, routine detox should follow.

 MOP Users: The main ingredient that detoxes is bentonite clay and you can get that by itself and use it safely Rare Calcilite Colloidal Bentonite Clay.
-The MOP formulation was nice because it was primarily bentonite but also has a nice blend of beneficial herbs to help cleanse the body and strengthen the gastrointestinal tract.
+The MOP formulation is primarily bentonite but also has a nice blend of beneficial herbs to help cleanse the body and strengthen the gastrointestinal tract.
 Regardless, the main detoxer is the clay, so you can just use the clay by itself.
 For the average horse, a tablespoon twice a day for 20 days should do it.
 If the horse is unstable, half the dosage (1/2 tbs twice daily) and go a bit longer (30 days)...you don't want to stress a fragile horse by detoxing too rapidly.
 Sometimes, horses (and even humans) can experience what is known as a healing crisis when the body is cleansing and resetting itself.
 Here is a link to a site that helps explain the healing crisis in animals and humans.
 READ about "Healing Crisis" Pay close attention to the horse while detoxing.

 (UAA Gel and ToxiBan are for emergency use only in the acute phase, not for long term or later use!
 You should use them under the guidance of a veterinarian.
 In most cases it is too late to use and the MOP or Bentonite will do the job just as well)